jmcollin/autoindex/README.md

 Auto Index
 =========

-Automatically add an "index.php" in all directories recursively
+Automatically add an "index.php" in all your directories or your zip file recursively

 ## Getting Started